keerthanamurugaiyan/Interview-notes/JavaScript.md

    **Array.map():**     creates a new array by applying a function to each element in the original array.
 It returns a new array with the transformed data, so you can chain other methods like .filter(), .reduce(), etc.

    **Array.forEach():**     iterates over each element in an array and executes a function, but it does not return a new array.
 It is used for side effects like logging, modifying external variables, etc.

+   **64. what is default value in css?**

+            In CSS, a default value is the initial or predefined value that a CSS property will take if no specific value is assigned to it by the developer.
+Every CSS property has a default value that the browser applies automatically when the property isn't explicitly set.